The Thriving Small Business

 This is not a project you would give someone with no experience in customer feedback methodologies but would be a great project for someone to assist and learn.

-Once the project is complete, the manager might review the competencies demonstrated and have the employee articulate what they learned from the experience.
+Once the project is complete, the manager might review the competencies demonstrated and have the employees articulate what they learned from the experience.

-This is just one example of many for helping employees learn by doing.
+This is one example of many ways to help employees learn by doing.

 1. A Business Project That Support Objectives